 Today, you may chat with a teammate from Chicago, tomorrow — email a client from Canberra, and the day after — call a partner from Liverpool.

-Should you use one dialect by default or you ought to switch between them to be on the same page with your opponents?
+Should you use one spelling by default or do you need to switch between them to be on the same page with your opponents?
 What if you don’t know all the dialects?

 On the one hand, using one dialect is convenient for the staff, on the other — may cause misunderstanding with clients.
 Brits, for example, prefer their dialect over others.